-Transport and infrastructure in BurmaOur listing of the primary kinds of transport compares the infrastructure of Burma with the average of all countries in Asia.
-The traffic routes have noticeable defects in many places and are often not in a particularly good condition.
+Transport and infrastructure in MyanmarOur listing of the primary types of transport compares the infrastructure of Myanmar with the average of all countries in Asia.
+The traffic routes have noticeable defects in many places and are often not in particularly good condition.

-In terms of the length of its rail network, Burma ranks 81st in the world with 0.09 meters per inhabitant.
+In terms of the length of its rail network, Myanmar ranks 80th in the world with 0.09 meters per inhabitant.
 In total, the rail network is 5,031 kilometers long.

 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 1,930 km of coastline.
-In 2020, about 1.02 million freight containers were transported.
+The number of ports includes those located on the 1,930 km of coastline.
+In 2021, about 1.09 million freight containers were transported.

 Road trafficThe network of roads and highways has a total length of 157,000 km.
-For each of the country's 54.81 million inhabitants, this corresponds to 2.86 meters.
-This puts Burma in 149th place in the global ranking.
-However, the country's size and population density of around 81 inhabitants per km² must also be taken into account.
-Countries with fewer inhabitants on the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.
+For each of the country's 53.80 million inhabitants, this corresponds to 2.92 meters.
+This puts Myanmar in 146th place in the global ranking.
+However, the country's size and population density of around 80 inhabitants per km² must also be taken into account.
+Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 |total||per 1 mio|